yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_Events.html.md

       soomla::CCEquippableVG *equippableVG);

     /**
-     Handles an `onGoodUnEquipped` event, which is fired when a specific equippable virtual good has been unequipped.
+     Handles an `onGoodUnEquipped` event, which is triggered when a specific equippable virtual good has been unequipped.
      @param equippableVG The good that is being unequipped.
      */
     virtual void onGoodUnEquipped(soomla::CCEquippableVG *equippableVG);

     /**
-     Handles an `onGoodUpgrade` event, which is fired when a specific virtual good has been upgraded.
+     Handles an `onGoodUpgrade` event, which is triggered when a specific virtual good has been upgraded.
      @param virtualGood The virtual good that is being upgraded.
      @param upgradeVG The upgrade.